 Like Facebook, Twitter is a great way to engage people, and share your updates.
 Twitter is a little easier to build a following, but it doesn’t drive as much traffic.
 Swings and roundabouts!
 Start by following lots of people in your niche topic.
 For example, if you want to start a mom-blog like mine, start following all the big mom-bloggers.
 Then follow their most active followers.
 Soon enough, interested people will start following you back.
 You can post more often on Twitter, which makes it great for promoting your content.

 If you really want to build a big audience, guest blogging is one of your best options.
 Guest blogging simply means writing a post for free on another blogger’s site.
 It’s a great idea for all sorts of reasons.
-Number one, you make a great contact in the blogger’s network.
-Number two, you can send new readers back to your site, and get your name out there.
-Number three, it’s great for search engines, as you get a link back to your site.
+First, you make a great contact in the blogger’s network.
+Next, you can send new readers back to your site, and get your name out there.
+Also, it’s great for search engines, as you get a link back to your site.
 Start reaching out to similar blogs in your niche, and pitch a great idea for a guest blog.
 Most of us are a friendly bunch, and we’re always open to new ideas!

 SEO (or search engine optimization) is a tricky business, but it’s crucial if you want to stand out.
 Essentially, SEO is all about getting your blog ranked high on Google.
 It all starts by choosing keywords.
 Put them all over your website and in your content.
 Remember I told you to find a niche?
 This is one of the reasons why.
 If you’ve got a niche topic, it’s easy to find good keywords.
 If you’re writing about fashion, put the words ‘fashion’, ‘clothes’, ‘skirts’ etc into your titles and content.
 It helps Google find you.
 Next, try to secure links back to your website from other bloggers.
 Google sees this as a sign of authority.

 It’s always good to know how your website is doing.
 How many visitors are you getting every month.
 How long are they staying, and where did they come from?
 You can find out all this information and more by using Google Analytics.
 It’s a simple toolkit that measures and monitors all the activity on your website.
-It’s great for finding out if your audience is growing.
-It’s easy to see what content is popular, and understanding how people found your blog.
+Also, it’s great for finding out if your audience is growing.
+Plus, it’s easy to see what content is popular, and understanding how people found your blog.
 You can use this information to your advantage, and improve your blog.